 Emgo Cafe 1 3/4″ Universal Muffler

-If you’ve been scratching your head trying to find the perfect exhaust for your project bike, Emgo’s Cafe universal muffler is the slip-on you’ve been waiting for.
-It features a sturdy construction, loud and growly exhaust note, and pretty good performance for a universally compatible motorcycle slip-on exhaust.
+If you’re like me, tirelessly searching for the perfect exhaust for your project bike, look no further than Emgo’s Cafe universal muffler.
+I recently discovered this slip-on, and it’s been exactly what I was waiting for, featuring a sturdy construction, a loud and growly exhaust note, and surprisingly good performance for a universally compatible motorcycle slip-on exhaust.

-The construction, while sturdy and durable, is nothing special either.
-In our testing, the exhaust held up quite well to high exhaust pressure and extreme heat, so we’re confident that it will work well for most applications.
+The construction, while not extraordinary, has proven to be sturdy and durable.
+During my own testing, this exhaust withstood high exhaust pressure and extreme heat.
+It left me confident that it would work well for most applications.

-Still, credit where credit is due.
-Our test bike felt a lot peppier with this slip-on fitted to it.
-It seemed more eager to get going and definitely had more character than the stock muffler.
+Performance-wise, I have to admit, I had mixed feelings.
+While it performed better than most other universally compatible options, it still fell short of dedicated slip-ons.
+But let’s give credit where credit is due.
+My test bike felt a lot peppier with this slip-on fitted.
+It seemed more eager to hit the road, and it definitely had more character than the stock muffler.

 - Durable build